KuhlTime/hsd-ossc-api/README.md

 # node-ossc

+This is a API Server to easly get grades and exam data from the OSSC grades server.
+The API uses Firebase as a backend in order to store non user related information about the exams, scraped from the website.

 ## 🛣 Concept

 Here you can see a flow diagram on how to retrive the students grades and the scores of each exam from the OSSC site.
 Each box represents a single HTTP Request.
 Each request depends on information from the previous request.